chhipaarif97/Anime/README.md

-# List of Top 10 Animes:
+# List of Top 10 Animes

-- 1. Naruto Shippuden
+- Naruto Shippuden
-- 2. Death Note
+- Death Note
+- HunterxHunter
+- Steins;Gate
+- Monster
+- Classroom of the Elite
+- Tokyo Ghoul
+- Summer Time Rendering
+- Your Lie in April
+- Your Name